 - Available drug is the concentration of drug that is able to reach the bloodstream for circulation

-- KISQALI had the highest levels of drug available to bind among currently approved CDK4/6 inhibitors in a pharmacokinetic analysis7
+- Ribociclib had high levels of drug available to bind in a pharmacokinetic analysis7-10

-– Drug available to bind was based on steady-state average unbound drug concentration in patients at the recommended starting doses: ribociclib (600 mg QD), palbociclib (125 mg QD), and abemaciclib (200 mg Q12H).
+– Drug available to bind was based on steady-state average unbound drug concentration at doses: ribociclib (600 mg once daily), palbociclib (125 mg once daily), and abemaciclib (200 mg twice daily).
 Values were normalized to palbociclib.
-Unbound drug exposure may not correlate with clinical outcome
+Unbound drug exposure may not correlate with clinical outcomes

 - The information herein is not presented to compare the efficacy or safety profile of the discussed compounds.
 No implication of superiority or inferiority is intended or should be inferred, as the data herein do not necessarily correlate with clinical outcomes